Random unitaries, Robustness, and Complexity of Entanglement

-In Fig.~\ref{Fig1} we present the behavior of $S_{2} (\rho_{\rm A}) $ as a function of the ratio $J/h$ for $h>0$ in the case in which $A$ is made by $(N-1)/2$ contiguous spins.
+In Fig.~\ref{PhasesEnt} we present the behavior of $S_{2} (\rho_{\rm A}) $ as a function of the ratio $J/h$ for $h>0$ in the case in which $A$ is made by $(N-1)/2$ contiguous spins.
 For the sake of simplicity, we refer to the string made by $(N-1)/2$ contiguous spins as the \emph{half chain}.
 Differently from the other phases, in the topologically frustrated one, we observe a relevant dependence of the entanglement on the size of the chain that can be explained by taking into account that in such a phase the ground states are characterized by a delocalized excitation that increases the total amount of entanglement~\cite{Giampaolo2019}.

 While the half-chain R\'{e}nyi-$\alpha$ entanglement entropy captures the non-local nature of entanglement, the concurrence~\cite{Wootters1998} measures its local contribution.
 It is defined starting from the reduced density matrix obtained by tracing out the degrees of freedom of every site of the chain but two, which in this case we take as neighboring sites.
-In the inset of Fig.~\ref{Fig1}, we observe that, contrary to what happens to $S_2$, the contribution of the delocalized excitation in the frustrated phase decreases as the chain length increases and vanishes in the thermodynamic limit.
+In the inset of Fig.~\ref{PhasesEnt}, we observe that contrary to what happens to $S_2$, the contribution of the delocalized excitation in the frustrated phase decreases as the chain length increases and vanishes in the thermodynamic limit.
 As a consequence, for large systems, the concurrences of the FM and the AFM phases coincide.
 However, due to the complexity of the cooling algorithm, our system will always be well below such a limit.
-Hence, for the analyzed cases, the amount of local entanglement of a ground state in the presence of topological frustrated system will be relatively higher than the one coming from the FM phase.
+Hence, for the analyzed cases, the amount of local entanglement of a ground state in the presence of a topological frustrated system will be relatively higher than the one coming from the FM phase.

 Despite the differences in the entanglement entropies discriminating the various phases of the model, the statistical properties of the entanglement are almost the same.
 To highlight this fact, we focus on the probability density function of the consecutive level spacing ratio.
 Ordering the set of eigenvalues $\{ \lambda_{k} \}$ of the reduced density matrix $\rho_A$ from the smallest to the biggest, the set of the consecutive level spacing ratios are